 Finally, if you would like receive exclusive advice and insights on this topic, you should definitely join my growing newsletter, the

 McDermott Musings.
 Every Monday, I send out an exclusive email where I share some thoughts about subjects I’ve been pondering, along with links to books, articles and videos which I think you will find interesting.

 Where did the name

 aRtFuL eNiGmA come from

 The name was inspired by a character in Charles Dickens' 1838 novel Oliver Twist.
 The Artful Dodger was a pickpocket, so called for his skill and cunning in that occupation.

 Artful (adjective) in clever and skilful ways

 Enigma (noun) a person or thing that is mysterious or difficult to understand

-Since I value my freedom and privacy I try to cultivate skills which promote a healthy relationship with technology and protect my online prescence, thus maintain my privacy and security.
+Since I value my freedom and privacy I try to cultivate skills which promote a healthy relationship with technology plus protect my digital life and online presence.

 What I am thinking about